 Furthermore, users won’t need to rely on designers to make minor changes to their websites.
 Even if that makes it seem like the future of web designers is bleak, designers need not worry about their career future.

-For one, you should keep in mind that not all WordPress users want to fiddle around with DIY websites.
+For one, you should keep in mind that not all WordPress users want to fumble their way into DIY websites.
 Custom websites that are individually tailored to customers are still extremely valuable, as they stand out from the cookie-cutter designs that are often created by regular users who build their websites themselves.

 Secondly, designers understand how to visually lay out a website to guide users towards the desired action, not to mention they can translate the client’s vision into a website that aligns with the client’s goals.

-Final thoughts: A WordPress site editor guide — WordPress Full Site Editing
+Final thoughts: A WordPress website editor guide — WordPress Full Site Editing

 As you can see, WordPress Full Site Editing is a much-anticipated change in the way we create and style content and how developers create new themes.